2017 West Midlands mayoral election: Candidates

 Candidates are required to be aged 18 or over and be a British, Commonwealth or European Union citizen.
 In addition they should fulfill one of the following: be registered to vote in the WMCA area; own or occupy land in the area for 12 months before their nomination; work in the WMCA for 12 months before their nomination; or have lived in the WMCA during the 12 months before their nomination.

 Candidates are also required to present 100 signatures of people on the electoral register, with 10 from each constituent authority, and provide a £5,000 deposit to be returned if the candidate receives more than 5% in the first round.

 Six candidates were successfully nominated by the deadline on 4 April 2017.
-They were James Burn of the Green Party; Pete Durnell of UKIP; Beverley Nielson of the Liberal Democrats; Siôn Simon, who received the nominations of the Labour Party and the Co-operative Party; Graham Stevenson of the Communist Party of Britain; and Andy Street of the Conservative Party.
+They were James Burn of the Green Party; Pete Durnell of UKIP; Beverley Nielsen of the Liberal Democrats; Siôn Simon, who received the nominations of the Labour Party and the Co-operative Party; Graham Stevenson of the Communist Party of Britain; and Andy Street of the Conservative Party.

 The first mayoral debate took place at the Black Country Living Museum on 7 March 2017 with five of the candidates represented.